 Attendance is compulsory and where drivers fail to SIGN ON and be present for the duration of the Drivers’ Briefing, a penalty shall be applied by the Stewards as per the NCR.
 The penalty may be varied by the Stewards in exceptional circumstances.

-Drivers Briefing will be held at 0830 in The Drivers Briefing Room in the Welcome Centre.
+Drivers Briefing will be held on the 18th of October 2025 at 0830 in The Drivers Briefing Room in the Welcome Centre.

 12) PARADE/RIDES/DEMONSTRATIONS